 In some areas as the cows are driven towards their winter stalls the milkmaids have a traditional call:

 "In God's name move on, my cow, in health and joy; St. Anthony will herd you!".

-St. Anthony is a patron saint of animals, harvests and pig farmers amongst other things, and pigs are often taken up to the cheese making areas as they eat, and benefit from, the whey and other cheese making by-products which if left as waste would damage the ecosystem.
+St. Anthony is a patron saint of animals, harvests and pig farmers amongst other things, and pigs are often taken up to the cheese making areas as they eat, and benefit from, the whey and other by-products from cheese making that if left as waste would damage the ecosystem.

-The Almabtrieb is followed by the ceremonial Viehscheid, "cattle separation", and village Folk Fair festivities with Bavarian brass bands, beer and food, as well as dancing, traditional farmers markets and displays from blacksmiths, wood carvers and other artisans.
+The Almabtrieb is followed by the ceremonial Viehscheid, "cattle separation", and village Folk Fair festivities: with brass bands, beer, food, dancing, traditional farmers markets and displays from blacksmiths, woodcarvers and other artisans.

-Content copyright © 2018 by Francine McKenna.
+Content copyright © 2018 by Francine McKenna-Klein.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine McKenna-Klein.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.